 There are many different ways in which an application can be delivered to an end user and which one you choose to use could depend on a number of factors such as the type of device they are using, who owns the device or where they are physically located, as a few examples.
 The Direct Download delivery method offers a very simple way to support completely un-managed devices, by providing the user with the download they need to install the application themselves, right from within AppsAnywhere.
 In this article, we'll take a look at the Direct Download and some scenarios in which it could be used.

-The Direct Download delivery method simply redirects the user's browser to the URL you specify, therefore the download URL must be publicly available on the internet.
-The only exception to this is if your AppsAnywhere site is only internally facing, in which case you could use an internal / intranet URL, but it must be a resource that is accessible directly from the browser.
+The Direct Download delivery method simply redirects the user's browser to the URL you specify, therefore the download URL must be available to all required end users.

 Before you start

 All delivery methods share some basic, common settings that you will need to understand before continuing.
 Make sure you have read the Common Delivery Method Settings article before continuing.

 Once you understand the common settings and how they work, you can go to the application you want to manage:

 From the AppsAnywhere admin portal, search for Applications, or go to Applications > Applications in the navigation menu